ISO 9001:2015 Quality Management System Operations

 Section 8 Operation

-- A list of specific prerequisites for each of the organization’s specific products or services
+- Documentation of requirements for each of the organization’s specific products or services

 - An equally specific benchmark for measuring all operational processes and resulting product/service suitability or “acceptance”

 - An assessment of required resources to achieve the above

 - The result of any quality management process be applicable to all the organization’s actions, such that both anticipated and unanticipated changes can be dealt with – whether under direct or indirect organizational control (as when subcontractors or subassembly suppliers are used)